Diary entries

 Arnhem, Netherlands

-Notes: Satina indicates her belief that Rachmaninoff also played solos in these concerts, and speculated that these works were likely from op.
+Notes: Satina indicated her belief that Rachmaninoff also played solos in this concert, and speculated that these works were likely from op.
 3 and op.
-23. LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
+23. I am grateful to J. Falleyn for the translation of the attached review, which confirms the performance of a number of Preludes (including op.
+23, no. 3, op.
+23, no. 5, and finally op.
+3, no. 2, as an encore).
+LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 8 1908